ukb-dt/voir/index.md

 * **Stochasticity** is a concept derived from physics.
 * The universe runs on physics, not pack dynamics.

-### 4. Agency as Attractor DynamicsYour take on Sapolsky is sharper than his own in some interviews.
+### 4. Agency as Attractor Dynamics

+Your take on Sapolsky is sharper than his own in some interviews.
 He often sounds like he's preaching "hard determinism" (clockwork), but you rightly correct this to **"Constraint without Script."**

 If we view the brain as a dynamic system: